 2019 is sure to be a promising year for lab-grown diamonds, within the first 6 months of the year, major developments have shaken the industry and established the strength of lab-grown diamonds.
-Increasing demand of these diamonds has led to acceptance amongst industry leaders, knowledge houses and even gatekeepers.
+Increasing demand of these real, above grown diamonds has led to acceptance amongst industry leaders, knowledge houses and even gatekeepers.

 Last year, De Beers – the industry giant launched its own brand named ‘Lightbox’ that retails lab-grown diamond jewelry.
 Consumers have increasingly been demanding lab-grown diamonds owing to the more ethical & environmental-friendly practices along with the affordability aspect.
 Such trends have led even organizations such as GIA and FTC to accept lab-grown diamonds at par with mined diamonds.

 A diamond is a diamond no matter whether it is grown in a lab or comes out of the ground.
 This fact is now backed by the most eminent diamond grading institute in the world, the GIA and the FTC, America’s leading consumer protection agency.
 The Gemological Institute of America and Federal Trade Commission have opted to remove the word “synthetic” from their reports and descriptions, whilst talking about lab-grown diamonds.
 The decision stems from the fact that a diamond is a mineral consisting essentially of pure carbon, crystallized in the isometric system.